'I have made the most of what UC has to offer...'

 Using the Academic Skills Centre gave her an even better start to her studies.

 ‘The Academic Skills Centre was a great help for my writing and referencing skills, in first year especially.
-My writing skills used to lack flare and consistency, so I would take my essays and assignments there and they would proofread, and help me understand how I can improve my writing.
+My writing skills used to lack flare and consistency, so I would take my essays and assignments there and they would help me understand how I can improve my writing.
 This has probably been one of the most helpful things at University for my writing skills.’

 Getting involved outside of lecturers has been Charlotte’s number one priority, and has led to an awesome amount of opportunities.